Project management implementation is a critical time in the user/vendor relationship.

 Bonus question: What are our options to book time with them?

-Having a dedicated trainer is great, but if it takes weeks to meet with them then what is the use?
+Having a dedicated trainer is great, but what is the use if it takes weeks to meet with them?
 You might be told that for technical help you will speak with another team, but that’s ok.
 The important part is that you are getting help quickly!

 Your initial admin training might be covered at the beginning of your contract, but most companies will either roll your training costs into the monthly fee or cap your dedicated one-on-one time to a certain number of hours.